 There’s only so much a good designer can do with his prototyping tools.
 As long as our final products are rendered and served on the browser, we need developers to help make sure the designs are providing good user experience, by actually scrolling and clicking and testing out the design concepts on a browser.

 And the first step to that, surely, is at the planning phase.
-As good plans help lay the groundwork for good work, plans that actively include the room for improvement will help lay the foundation for improved interfaces.
+Since good plans help lay the groundwork for good work, plans that actively include the room for improvement will help lay the foundation for improved interfaces.
 On my part, I’m going to start adding estimates for improving UX in my next project and see if it is going to work as I’ve described.
 I might even write another post for that.
 Till then, stay tuned.